 - Helping crime victims recover from trauma

-- Treating sex offenders
+- Treating persons convicted of sex offenses

 - Preventing truancy